monarch-initiative/SvAnna/docs/running.rst

 * ``--uncompressed-output`` - the tabular and VCF output files are compressed by default.
 Use this flag if you want to disable compressing the output files (default: ``false``)

-See the next section to learn more about the SvAnna :ref:`rstoutputformats`.
+See the next section to learn more about the SvAnna :ref:`rstoutputformats`, and the :ref:`rstexamples` section to see how SvAnna prioritizes various SV classes.

 .. _example.vcf: https://github.com/TheJacksonLaboratory/Squirls/blob/development/squirls-cli/src/examples/example.vcf